 \end{theorem}

-\begin{remark} Note that $w_K(f)=w_K(\disc_y (y^2-f(x)))$ because these polynomials differ by multiplication by a constant, so theorem \ref{thm:main2} is a direct generalisation of theorem \ref{thm:M2D2}.
+\begin{remark} Note that $w_K(f)=w_K(\disc_y (y^2-f(x)))$ because these polynomials differ by multiplication by a constant, so Theorem \ref{thm:main2} is a direct generalisation of Theorem \ref{thm:M2D2}.

-Moreover, theorem \ref{thm:M2D2} is proved by observing that the wild inertia action on $2$-torsion of a hyperelliptic curve $y^2=f(x)$ is isomorphic to the wild inertia action on the roots of $f$.
-This relies on the explicit description of the $2$-torsion of such a curve, whilst theorem \ref{thm:main2} does not rely on any explicit knowledge of torsion; we reduce to the explicit description of $2$-torsion on the hyperelliptic discriminant curve. \end{remark}
+Theorem \ref{thm:M2D2} is proved by observing that the wild inertia action on $2$-torsion of a hyperelliptic curve $y^2=f(x)$ is isomorphic to the wild inertia action on the roots of $f$.
+This relies on the explicit description of the $2$-torsion of such a curve, whilst Theorem \ref{thm:main2} does not rely on any explicit knowledge of torsion; we reduce to the explicit description of $2$-torsion on some auxiliary hyperelliptic discriminant curve after perturbation. \end{remark}

 Fixing some finite extension $K$ of $\QQ_p$, we first prove an important local constancy property of the quantity $w_K$.

 \begin{lemma} Let $g\in K[t]$ be $p^\text{th}$-power-free and suppose square-free $h\in K[t]$ is sufficiently close to $g$, in the sense that all of their coefficients are $p$-adically close.
 We have $w_K(h)=w_K(g)$. \end{lemma}